nassary-tech/cpp-quest-2025/README.md

 ### Current Projects:
 - **Hello World**: Kicking off with the classic "Hello, World!" program to lay the foundation.
+- **Console Calculator**: Keeping on with a simple console-based calculator that can do arithmetic operations as well as quadratic equations.

 🔗 Visit the repos for each project to dive deeper into the code and progress!